Algiers–Skikda railway: Algiers–Thénia section

 The 53.5 kilometer section between Algiers and Thénia includes 10 kilometers shared with the Algiers–Oran railway from Algiers station to the El Harrach wye.
 This segment has been electrified in 2009 (25,000 volt) and is double-track.
 Further upgrades are being applied to the line.

 130 daily passenger trains use the portion shared with the Algiers–Oran railway, while 63 trains a day continue east on further parts of the line.
 Commuter rail services using this portion of the Algiers-Skikda line connect Algiers to Houari Boumediene Airport and Thénia, among others.

 Thénia–Constantine section

 The Thénia–Constantine is not electrified and is single track from Thénia to Bordj Bou Arréridj and from Ramdane Djamel to Skikda.
 The portion between Sétif and the town of El Guerrah (in the municipality of Ouled Rahmoun) is being upgraded by SNTF.

 Services

 One day train connects Algiers and Constantine in 7 hours while a night train connects Algiers and Annaba.
 The namesake of this line, Skikda, is not served by passenger services any more; passengers are required to connect at the nearby Ramdane Djamel station.

-Regional services connect Algiers to Sétif, Béjaïa (via the Béni Mansour-Bejaïa line), and M'Sila, Algeria.
+Regional services connect Algiers to Sétif, Béjaïa (via the Béni Mansour–Bejaïa railway), and M'Sila, Algeria.